 1:500 version of Super VC10 5H-MOG.

 This brand focuses on 1:400 scale diecast models of older airliner types and they have produced VC10 models on and off throughout their history.
 Currently the VC10 models are showing as 'sold out' on the company's website, the model range consists mainly of BOAC and BA schemed examples with some small runs of small airlines also having been produced.
-Information on the various models is available on the website, see below.
+Information on the various models is shown in the table below or on their website.

 This brand offers a 1:400 scale model of a RAF Standard VC10 in the grey scheme.
 Their website doesn't offer much info but apparently a hemp coloured K2 will also become available.
 Briefly in 2007 they also supplied a model of Omani A4O-AB but that one probably sold out rather quickly as I am not able to find it again in the shops.
 In 2008 the product line was extended with a line of RAF Tankers in various schemes and Ghana Airways aircraft.
 Details are in the tables below.